maddy-tod/quantum/SingleQubitGates.md

 # Single qubit gates
 Gates are used to control the quantum computer, and bare similarities to gates in a classical computer such as AND and XOR.
+All transformations can be reversed, except measurement which is only used at the end of a program.

 ### X gate (or X rotation)
 Similar to a classical NOT gate.
 Called a rotation as it rotates the state by pi radians(180 degrees) around the X axis, so if you started in |0> you rotate to |1> and vice versa.